GetUnblock/sdk-javascript/docs/AUTH.md

 ##### Overview

-Will generate Siwe login message and signature, then use it to login with SIWE.
+Will generate a Siwe login message and signature then it logs in with SIWE.
 Returns user uuid and unblock session id.

 ##### Usage